Negligence: Breach of duty

 Once it is established that the defendant owed a duty to the plaintiff/claimant, the matter of whether or not that duty was breached must be settled.
 The test is both subjective and objective.
-The defendant who knowingly (subjective, which is totally based on observation and personal prejudice or view) exposes the plaintiff/claimant to a substantial risk of loss, breaches that duty.
-The defendant who fails to realize the substantial risk of loss to the plaintiff/claimant, which any reasonable person [objective, Which is totally based on ground facts and reality without any personal prejudice or point of view.] in the same situation would clearly have realized, also breaches that duty.
+The defendant who knowingly (subjective, which is based on observation and personal prejudice or view) exposes the plaintiff/claimant to a substantial risk of loss, breaches that duty.
+The defendant who fails to realize the substantial risk of loss to the plaintiff/claimant, which any "reasonable person"(objective, which is totally based on ground facts without any personal prejudice or point of view) in the same situation would have realized, also breaches that duty.
 However, whether the test is objective or subjective may depend upon the particular case involved.

 There is a reduced threshold for the standard of care owed by children.
 In the Australian case of McHale v Watson, McHale, a 9-year-old girl was blinded in one eye after being hit by the ricochet of a sharp metal rod thrown by a 12-year-old boy, Watson.
 The defendant child was held not to have the level of care to the standard of an adult, but of a 12-year-old child with similar experience and intelligence.
 Kitto J explained that a child's lack of foresight is a characteristic they share with others at that stage of development.
 The same principle was demonstrated to exist in English law in Mullin v Richards.

-Certain jurisdictions, also provide for breaches where professionals, such as doctors, fail to warn of risks associated with medical treatments or procedures.
-Doctors owe both objective and subjective duties to warn; and breach of either is sufficient to satisfy this element in a court of law.
-For example, the Civil Liability Act in Queensland outlines a statutory test incorporating both objective and subjective elements.
-For example, an obstetrician who fails to warn a mother of complications arising from childbirth may be held to have breached their professional duty of care.
+Certain jurisdictions, also provide for breaches where professionals, such as doctors, fail to warn of risks associated with medical treatments or procedures, such as an obstetrician did not warn a mother of complications arising.
+In Montgomery v Lanarkshire Health Board, the UK Supreme Court (hearing a Scottish delict case) decided that doctors are under a duty to ensure patients are aware of material risks in the treatment they recommend, and to make them aware (if possible) of any other reasonable treatment option—a form of informed consent.
+Under Queensland's Civil Liability Act, doctors owe both objective and subjective duties to warn—breach of either is sufficient to satisfy this element in a court of law.